 Any voter 65 or older or who has a physical disability may receive special assistance on Election Day by voting from a car outside the polling place.
 The voter will call 703-746-4050 to notify election officials of expected time of arrival at the polling place, or upon arrival at the polling place, send an assistant or representative into the polling place to notify the chief election official at the precinct of the voter's intent to vote at the curb.
 Precinct election officials will take required documents and the ballot to the car, where the voter will mark the ballot.
 Election officials will return the ballot to the polling place and deposit it in the ballot box.
 Special procedures are prescribed by law to ensure the voter's right to cast a secret ballot is protected.

-Any voter 65 or older, or who has a physical disability may receive special assistance on Election Day in marking and casting the ballot.
+Any voter who requires assistance to vote by reason of physical disability or inability to read or write may receive special assistance on Election Day in marking and casting the ballot.
 The voter may bring a family member or friend to the polling place or be assisted by a precinct election official.
 The voter will sign a statement verifying the need for assistance and the assisting person will sign a statement verifying that he/she:

 - will vote the ballot in accordance with the voter's instructions;